 But fear keeps us stuck.
 We have this deep, God given need and drive towards things like self-worth, intimacy, courage, pleasure, abundance, etc. But we end up clinging to a counterfeit answer to our needs out of fear.
 Often we can even see that our counterfeit answers are hurting us (and others), but can’t bring ourselves to let go because we are afraid that without them we will have nothing.
 Thus a person in a destructive relationship may remain there because they are afraid that if they do they will never experience the intimacy that they need.
 After all, something is better than nothing, right?
 So fear keeps us hanging onto things which are inadequate to our needs and harmful to ourselves and those around us.

 What is needed to overcome sin is to figure out what legitimate need you are trying to get met through the sin and seek that in God.
 Beating yourself up, trying to be “good” or to fix yourself won’t work.
 Even if you manage to overcome one manifestation of sin, you’ll just transfer it to another.
-(This is why a person who stops drinking often becomes a dry drunk or takes up some other vice like gambling or free mobile casinos.
+(This is why a person who stops drinking often becomes a dry drunk or takes up some other vice like gambling or shopping.
 They’ve dealt with the behavior, but the underlying need the behavior was trying to meet hasn’t been dealt with.)

 I read this yesterday on facebook: